dylangamachefl/dylangamachefl/README.md

 # Hi there, I'm Dylan 👋

 ## About Me
 I'm an AI/ML enthusiast passionate about building intelligent, practical applications.
-I'm currently working on building a portfolio of projects to showcase my skills in leveraging cutting-edge AI models, frameworks, and modern web technologies to solve real-world problems.
+I'm currently working on a portfolio of projects to showcase my skills in both solving core business problems with data and leveraging cutting-edge AI models to build novel applications.

-This portfolio showcases my ability to build end-to-end applications, from complex agentic AI systems to high-performance, data-driven web frontends.
+This portfolio showcases my ability to build end-to-end solutions, from complex agentic AI systems and high-performance web frontends to deep-dive business analytics that drive strategic decisions.
 ---

 ## 🚀 Featured Project: Multi-Agent AI Analyst